Parking is limited (and stacked) so we've created many alternatives to get to the Bowl. Here's the low-down:

 Park & Ride (Greater LA area)

 What is it?
-Park in one of our designated Park & Ride Lots conveniently located around LA County.
+Park in one of our 13 designated Park & Ride lots, conveniently located around LA County (with a new lot added in Willowbrook).
 A bus will take you straight to the Bowl and return you after the performance.

-Take the Bowl Shuttle (LA Zoo, Hollywood & Highland)
+Take the Bowl Shuttle (Ventura Blvd., LA Zoo, Hollywood & Highland)

 What is it?
-Drive to one of the close-to-the-Bowl Shuttle lots, and from there, we'll take you almost to your seats!
+Drive to one of the close-to-the-Bowl Shuttle lots, and from there, we'll do the rest.

 How do I ride?
-This year, we're offering Shuttles from the LA Zoo and Hollywood & Highland (both accessible via Metro).
-Parking is free at the zoo lot and the Shuttle ride costs $6/person.
+This year, we're offering Shuttles from Ventura Blvd., the LA Zoo, and Hollywood & Highland (both accessible via Metro).
+Parking is free at the Ventura and zoo lot locations and the Shuttle ride costs $6/person.
 Pay for parking at the Hollywood & Highland lot and pay the same price for the Shuttle or flash your valid TAP card for a free ride.
-Purchase tickets online (fees apply) up until 10am the day of your concert or in person that day.
+Purchase tickets online (fees apply) up until 10am on the day of your concert or in person that day.
 Go to the Bowl Shuttle section of our Getting Here page for tickets and more details.

 Ride the Metro